moulika12k/End-to-End-Data-Automation-using-Amazon-Web-Services-AWS-/README.md

 ---

-If you'd like to see a visual architecture diagram, let me know and I’ll add one!
+A visual architecture diagram, is added for your reference.